 We use a third party provider of our survey software; Survey Gizmo.
 We don’t collect any of your identifiable data within Survey Gizmo however.

-Please be respectful when posting on the Talk London community; use clear, friendly language and remember most misunderstandings occur because it’s sometimes difficult to convey tone in text.
+Please be respectful when posting on the Talk London community; use clear, friendly language and avoid using all capital letters.
+Remember most misunderstandings occur because it’s sometimes difficult to convey tone in text.

 It’s your right to disagree with an opinion, but don’t attack the person or people who hold it and please make your point respectfully.
 We may remove any comments others find offensive or threatening.